The Backstory of How iD Tech Partnered with Code.org to Offer 100 Girls Scholarships to Camp

 Some girls want to go to camp to learn what isn’t taught in school…

-“I know I have a lot to learn about computer programing but my school does not offer classes like that.
+"I know I have a lot to learn about computer programming but my school does not offer classes like that.
 I would love to be accepted to the RPG Game Design with Torchlight ll.
-I enjoy Role playing games, and always thought creating one would just be AMAZING!
-I have always thought it would be awesome to create my own video game ever since my mom got married and my new dad got me interested into electronic gaming.
+I enjoy role-playing games, and always thought creating one would just be AMAZING!
+I have always thought it would be awesome to create my own video game ever since my mom got married and my new dad got me interested in electronic gaming.
 I have wished, hoped, and dreamed, of being able to help out with these types of things.
-I believe this would be absolutely amazing, and hope that I can join!”
+I believe this would be absolutely amazing, and hope that I can join!"

 "I have always been passionate about STEM.
 My school has science and math classes.
 However, I have very limited exposure to technology, engineering, and computer programming.
 I am very excited when I find out all the wonderful courses that iD Tech camp offers and especially the scholarship opportunity for girls.
 I know it can help fill in the gap between my passion and knowledge..."